microsoft/CromwellOnAzure/docs/advanced-configuration.md

 ![Reset password](/docs/screenshots/resetpassword.PNG)

+To connect to your host VM, you can either
+1. Construct your ssh connection string if you have the VM name `ssh vmadmin@<hostname>` OR
-To connect to your host VM, navigate to the Connect button on the Overview blade of your Azure VM instance.
-Then copy the ssh connection string and paste in a command line, PowerShell or terminal application to log in.
+2. Navigate to the Connect button on the Overview blade of your Azure VM instance, then copy the ssh connection string.

+Paste the ssh connectiong string in a command line, PowerShell or terminal application to log in.

 ![Connect with SSH](/docs/screenshots/connectssh.PNG)